 , you can create namedtuple

-example, you can create an equivalent typed named tuple like this:
+example, you can create an equivalent typed named tuple as shown in the code below:

 >>> from typing import NamedTuple